PrasannaAdiga/bookstore-app/README.md

  ```
  ProductResponse getProductById(@RequestHeader(value = "Authorization", required = true) String accessToken, @PathVariable("id") String id);
  ```
  - Also, we can write custom exception for Feign Exception and global handler for the same.
  - We can keep all the properties of this library in Config Server
+ - Note that, if we add Circuit Breaker support, then Retry and ErrorDecoder functionality of Open Feign will not work with the current Open Feign version since, Circuit Breaker will break the call without retrying the call and respond with dummy data which is implemented in the Fallback Handler methods.
+So, do not use Circuit Breaker if we need to have Open Feign Retry and Error Handler mechanism.

 ### Load Balancer
  - Spring Cloud OpenFeign can use Spring Cloud LoadBalance as a client side load balancer, if it exists in the classpath, and the ribbon load balancer disabled.